canonical/spark-client-snap/README.md

 Don't forget to check out the interactive shells for [Scala](/docs/shell.md) and [Python](/docs/pyspark.md).
 They can save you a lot of time and debugging effort for authoring Spark jobs in the Kubernetes environment.

+Check out the [How-Tos](/docs/howto.md) section for a list of useful commands that will make your life easy working with the Spark client.

 ## Common Mistakes to Avoid
 Spark on Kubernetes is a complex environment with many moving parts.
 Sometimes, small mistakes can take a lot of time to debug and figure out.
 Please follow our list of [common mistakes](/docs/gotchas.md) to avoid while setting up and playing with Spark on Kubernetes.